 A course with structure and organisation is appreciated by both teachers and students.
-The function “Modules” in Canvas will help you, as a teacher, to create courses that are easy to navigate.
-Modules will let you gather all the links to your course materials in one place on Canvas, and let you place them in the order you want the students to see them.
+The function “Modules” in Canvas will help you, as a teacher, to create courses that are easy to navigate and with all your course materials in one place in the order you want.
 You can also set requirements and prerequisites on the modules in order to clarify and control the order of studying.

 Modules are structured link collections